The Hallmark Sessions: History

 In his first professional solo recording session, Breau recorded these tracks in Toronto, Ontario, Canada, when he was 20 years old.
 His former manager kept the original tapes for over 40 years before they were re-discovered.
 Seven of the tracks include Rick Danko and Levon Helm as the rhythm section.

 Reception

 Elliott Simon, in his All About Jazz review, wrote, "The sound quality, aside from a few minor rough spots, is excellent and the six re-presented stereo versions of the trio pieces sparkle.
 Breau in a word is awesome and to think that his playing was this developed at such a young age is mind boggling."

-Writing for Allmusic, the critic Scott Yanow gave the album 4.5 out of 5 stars and wrote, "Hallmark Sessions is an extraordinary release...
+Writing for AllMusic, the critic Scott Yanow gave the album 4.5 out of 5 stars and wrote, "Hallmark Sessions is an extraordinary release...
 Breau plays beautiful chords (sounding a little like Johnny Smith in spots) and inventive single-note lines.
 It is remarkable that this music was not released until 2003, but a happy event that it was finally put out.
 This is a must for Breau fans and an important release for all jazz guitar lovers."

+Mark Miller of The Globe and Mail stated that the recordings are "far more than merely formative performances," and remarked: "The guitarist is immediately identifiable by his touch and technique -- a diamond in the rough, perhaps, but recognizably a diamond all the same."